Ricardosgeral/relier/README.md

 and use it alongside with another .py file with all the components used in the Nextion Editor (see [NextionApp](https://github.com/Ricardosgeral/LerAS/blob/master/NextionApp.py)).
 Of course you need to know how to use the Nextion commands .
 For that, see [instructions set](https://nextion.itead.cc/resources/documents/instruction-set/).

+- Use of the library *pygsheets* alongside with library *pandas* to collect data from multiple sensors and write them in google sheets.
+- Use the library *CSV* to write the data (as dictionary variable) in rows.
+- Use of the library *configparser* to have a *.ini* file with the inputs.

 ## Troubleshooting

 - The following warning is expected: *'grep: /dev/fd/63: No such file or directory'* at the end of